Dylan Dog: English translation

 American publisher Dark Horse Comics released an English translation of a selection of Dylan Dog stories in 1999.
 This six-issue miniseries was later completed by a one-shot released in 2002.
 To avoid legal complications regarding Groucho Marx's estate, the art was altered so that Groucho no longer sports the Marx brother's signature moustache, and was renamed "Felix".
 Every cover in the six-issue mini featured art by American comics artist Mike Mignola.

 As of 2016, Epicenter Comics published a new English version of some Dylan Dog stories.

+In 2018 and 2019, Sergio Bonelli Editore published a limited English variant edition.
+DC Comics published the Batman/Dylan Dog crossover series in March 2024.